Public Notices

 Child Find Program

 Our district operates a Child Find program to identify, locate and evaluate all children from infancy to age 21 residing in our district boundaries who need special education and related services.
-If you would like more information, or if you know of any families with children that may be eligible for services, we encourage you to contact Superintendent David Woods at 509-337-6301 ext.
+If you would like more information, or if you know of any families with children that may be eligible for services, we encourage you to contact Interim Superintendent Dr. Carol Clarke at 509-337-6301 ext.
 1104.
 If your family is living in a temporary situation, you may contact the district where you are currently staying for more information.

 Life-Threatening Health Conditions